Vardhankumar55/example_repo/README.md

-#Example Repository
+# Example Repository

-This is a sample Repo,hello World!
+This is a sample Repo,hello GIT MAMA!
 .md- markdown file

+this is a second change